danielegrattarola/keras-gat/README.md

 Or you can just copy and paste `graph_attention_layer.py` into your project.

-I tested this with Tensorflow 1.3.0 and Keras 2.0.6 on Python 2.7.12, and I don't provide support for any oher versions for now.
-I'll update my system to TF 1.4 soon, I promise.
+I tested this with Tensorflow 1.4.0 and Keras 2.0.9 on Python 2.7.12, and I don't provide support for any other versions for now.

 ## Graph Attention Networks
 I'm working on a blog post detailing how GATs work, so for now I'll